Azure/ResourceModules/docs/wiki/ModulesDesign.md

 A **Module** consists of

 - the bicep template deployment file (`deploy.bicep`)
-- on or multiple template parameters files (`*parameters.json`) that will be used for testing – located in the `Parameters` subfolder
+- on or multiple template parameters files (`*parameters.json`) that will be used for testing – located in the `Parameters` sub-folder
-- a `readme.md` file which describes the Module itself
+- a `readme.md` file which describes the module itself

 A Module usually represents a single resource or a set of closely related resources.
 For example, a storage account and the associated lock or virtual machine and network interfaces.
 Modules are located in the Modules folder.